Skip to main content

 3. Building internal digital capacity and resilient operations

-Taken together, this work improved the experience for families and providers while building the internal capability needed to sustain modernization over time.
+Taken together, this work improved the experience for families and providers while giving OEC stronger systems, practices, and internal capacity to continue modernizing over time.

 The results

-- Enabled more than 200 professionals to work effectively in a fully virtual environment
+• Enabled more than 200 professionals to work effectively in a fully virtual environment during COVID-19